India US trade talks: Negotiators meet in Washington scheduled for next week postponed - BusinessToday

-India and the United States have decided to reschedule a key round of trade negotiations in Washington, delaying efforts to finalise the text of an interim bilateral trade pact, sources said on Sunday.
+India and the United States have decided to reschedule a key round of trade negotiations in Washington, delaying efforts to finalise the text of an interim bilateral trade pact, PTI reported citing sources.

 The Indian negotiating team had been scheduled to begin a three-day meeting on February 23.
 However, both sides now believe discussions should take place only after evaluating recent developments and their implications for the proposed agreement.